ASAP-CRN/asap-crn-learning-lab/README.md

 # ASAP CRN Learning Lab

-Reproducible analysis examples for leveraging ASAP-CRN data to spark new discoveries in Parkinson’s disease.
+Reproducible tutorials and analysis examples for working with ASAP CRN data to spark new discoveries in Parkinson’s disease.

 > **New to the ASAP-CRN Cloud and Learning Lab?
 Start with the setup guide on our GitHub Pages:**
 > 👉 https://asap-crn.github.io/asap-crn-learning-lab/